 Local Trip Leaders

-You’ll have a dedicated, expert Trip Leader or Program Director by your side throughout your entire trip.
+You’ll have a dedicated, expert Trip Leader by your side throughout your entire trip.
 He or she will guide you through the streets of your destination, provide suggestions on where to explore or eat, and translate the local dialect.
 Plus, you can depend on their resourcefulness and skills in group dynamics to help bring like-minded travelers together.

 Comfort & Security